apache/flink/docs/dev/table/tuning/streaming_aggregation_optimization.md

 {% endhighlight %}

 It is possible that the records in the data stream are skewed, thus some instances of aggregation operator have to process much more records than others, which leads to hotspot.
 The local aggregation can help to accumulate a certain amount of inputs which have the same key into a single accumulator.
-The global aggregate will only receive the reduced accumulators instead of large number of raw inputs.
+The global aggregation will only receive the reduced accumulators instead of large number of raw inputs.
 This can significantly reduce the network shuffle and the cost of state access.
 The number of inputs accumulated by local aggregation every time is based on mini-batch interval.
 It means local-global aggregation depends on mini-batch optimization is enabled.

 The following figure shows how the local-global aggregation improve performance.